Harsh-Singh24/EDA_school_analysis/README.md

 2. Students with Score 3 are best performers.
 And as grade increases, Score decreases.

 3. Best performers are from city code 26 and Students from city code 75 get the lowest marks.
-There is the biggest difference in the marks of males and femals in city code 75.
+There is the biggest difference in the marks of males and females in city code 75.

 4. Male from city 75 get the lowest score in the SAT.